 The Museum is open Tuesday – Saturday 10am to 5pm, Wednesdays 10am to 9pm, and Sundays 3pm to 6pm.
 Closed Mondays and Holidays, except the first Monday monthly from 6pm to 8pm for Community & Family Night.
 Community & Family Night is not held the first Monday in January, July, or September.
 Admission is Free.

-It’s free and an enjoyable way to spend a morning or afternoon with the kids.
+A free and an enjoyable way to spend a morning or afternoon with the kids.
+Make a Valentine for those you love.
 Check out a book while you’re there.
 You can return it at any library branch closest to you.

 Below you will find a link to all libraries.
 Check out the Calendar of Events of any local Library nearest you.

 February (Week 1 & 2) Monday – Saturday Varied Times Free Library Hours 10 am–9 pm

 Ruby has always dreamed of being one of Santa’s Reindeer.
 The only problem is she’s a cow.
 This Christmas McMazing Tales brings you the heartwarming, funny, and original Christmas story about following your dreams, no matter how crazy they seem.

 Join your neighborhood friends at your local Utah Library for Holiday Stories & Activities.

 Zumba Dance Aerobic workouts for kids!
 Have fun and get a workout too!
 All for free brought to you by your friends at the Sandy County Library.
 You can get some books for reading while your there as well.